 Wildlife is just that—wild.
 It's important to act responsibly around wildlife, and it's also vital that, while recreating in the area, we help preserve and enhance wildlife habitat by practicing Leave No Trace principles.
 Given the COVID-19 pandemic, please be extra vigilant about not adding additional stress to our essential workers, like park personnel and first responders.
 That means staying safe and keeping others, including wildlife, safe as well.

 Dawn and dusk are the best times to see wildlife, especially during the summer months.
 Western Montana is wild: Keep in mind that you can see wildlife anywhere in the region.
 When recreating outdoors, be sure to practice proper outdoor safety to ensure your wildlife encounters are positive.

-This birder's paradise boasts over 200 species of birds.
+Glacier Country is a birder's paradise boasting more than 200 species of birds.
 Check out our birding page for more info.

-Our streams, rivers and lakes are home to a variety of fish, including bull trout (please practice catch and release, as they are a threatened species), lake trout, brook trout, cutthroat trout, rainbow trout, whitefish, bass and pike.
-For more, check out our information on fishing in Glacier Country or visit Montana Fish, Wildlife & Parks.
+Our streams, rivers and lakes are home to a variety of fish, including bull trout, lake trout, brook trout, cutthroat trout, rainbow trout, whitefish, bass and pike.
+(Please note, bull trout are a threatened species, so please practice catch and release for bull trout, and for brook trout if you can't tell the two species apart.)
+For more, check out our information on fishing in Glacier Country page or visit Montana Fish, Wildlife & Parks.

 Additional Links and Resources